-Our plan may not be perfect and we may not get everything we envision and our spring spreads won’t quite look like the other seasons in the book, but we will not give up on telling our school family’s story.
+Our plan may not be perfect and we may not receive everything we envision, and our spring spreads won’t quite look like the other seasons in the book, but we will not give up on telling our school family’s story.

 We create the history book for our school, and COVID19 will not rob our #MaterDeiFamily of our stories–even if those stories are under quarantine and told through texts, snaps, zooms, and Google forms.